seancorfield/honeysql/doc/clause-reference.md

 (a keyword or symbol), or hash map of columns and values, like `:set` (above), or a hash map of fields (a sequence of SQL entities) and a where clause.
+For convenience of building clauses with helpers, it also accepts a sequence of one or more column names followed by an optional hash map: this is treated as an alternative form of the hash map with fields and a where clause.
 The single SQL entity and the list of fields produce `SET` clauses using `EXCLUDED`: